 - The notice period of 30 days has been given by completing and submitting a withdrawal form. - All tuition fees and costs have been paid in full. - All school books have been returned.
-If not returned, the book costs will be deducted from your deposit. - The child has officially left the AICS.
-The refund will take approximately 4 10 weeks to be credited into your bank account.
+If not returned, the book costs will be deducted from your deposit. - The AICS MacBook has been returned (secondary students only, if applicable).
+If the MacBook is not returned or damaged, the relevant cost will be deducted from your deposit.

+• The child has officially left the AICS.
+The refund will take approximately 4 - 10 weeks to be credited into your bank account.